 Remove ribs from Instant Pot and place on a foil lined half sheet pan; brush with bbq sauce and place ribs under broiler for 5 to 10 minutes (watch carefully to prevent burning).
 Alternatively, this step can be completed on a charcoal or gas grill.

-Note: store leftover barbecue sauce in an airtight container in the refrigerator.
+Store leftover barbecue sauce in an airtight container in the refrigerator.